 - Get connected to the Baylor community and meet other first-generation college students at Baylor

-- Engage in the college experience and prepare to be successful academically in the fall
+- Engage in the college experience and prepare to be successful academically in the fall and beyond

 - Take advantage of one-on-one support from Academic Mentors, Peer Leaders, and faculty/staff who will help guide you to success